pachyderm/pachyderm/doc/enterprise/s3gateway.md

 Through the S3 gateway, you can only interact with the `HEAD` commits of your Pachyderm branches that do not require authorization.
-If you need to have a more granular access to branches and commits, use the PFS gRPC Remote Procedure Call interface instead.
+If you need to have a more granular access to branches and commits, use the PFS gRPC Remote Procedure Call (gRPC) interface instead.

 ## Viewing the List of S3 Buckets